proofprotocol/.github/profile/README.md

 Every execution event is recorded as a hash-linked chain entry anchored to the pre-execution commitment.
 A break in the chain is not a gap.
 It is an invalidation.

 **Proof of Efficacy Score (PES)**
-`PES = Blocked / (Blocked + Missed) × 100`
-OBSERVED and IRRELEVANT classified cases are explicitly excluded from the denominator.
-A score without a denominator and case classification methodology is not a proof metric.
+A single benchmark run resolves into a small set of outcome classes; PES is the scoring methodology built on top of that classification.
+Full methodology, denominator construction, and case classification rules are defined in [PP-SPEC-006](https://github.com/proofprotocol/pes-spec).
+A score reported without reference to that methodology is not a proof metric.

 **Witness Classes**
 - Class 1 - Automated: independent machine-generated telemetry